boldbi/vue-with-go-sample/README.md

  * Finally, run the application using the following command `npm run serve`.

- * After the application has started, it will display a URL in the command line interface, typically something like (e.g., https://localhost:8080).
+ * After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:8080).
 Copy this URL and paste it into your default web browser.

    ![Dashboard view](https://github.com/boldbi/vue-with-go-sample/assets/129486688/381aa89c-6870-4489-a744-c3617abc7646)